gnaudio/jabra-browser-integration/BETA.md

 Support for >30 more device events like for example batteryStatus, keys, devlog etc. See typescript definitions [`jabra.browser.integration-2.0.d.ts`](https://gnaudio.github.io/jabra-browser-integration/JavaScriptLibrary/jabra.browser.integration-2.0.d.ts) for details.

+# Man-machine interface (MMI v2) support for custom buttons and light effects (new notable BETA feature).
+Methods `setMmiFocus()` and `setRemoteMmiLightAction` can be used to take over device buttons for customization and to change light effects (on supported devices).

 # Logging (new notable BETA feature)
 In this beta version of the extension, chromehost and api has logging support that can be used